Ford Mustang SVT Cobra: Total 1996–1998 production

-1999–2002: New Edge Modular Cobra
+1999–2001: New Edge Modular Cobra

 1999

 For the 1999 model year, Ford restyled the fourth-generation Mustang utilizing Ford's New Edge design language.
 The facelifted car featured redesigned body panels that followed Ford's new worldwide styling direction.
 The interior was basically a carryover from the 1994–1998 Mustangs, and most of the parts were interchangeable.
 All 1999–2004 SVT Cobras featured independent rear suspension, the first to be fitted to a production Mustang model and unique to the Cobra.
 A new returnless fuel system was used to meet emission standards.

 The new 1999 Cobra had an upgraded 4.6 L DOHC V8 engine rated at 320 hp and 317 lb.ft of torque.
 However, when the new 1999 Cobras were put through their paces by their new owners, it was revealed that 0-60 mph times were slower than a comparably-equipped 1998 model, and dyno tests suggested that the advertised power output was closer to 285 hp, even though Ford claimed that the engine was outputting 15 hp more than the 1998 Cobra engine.
 Due to this outcry, on August 6, 1999, Ford halted the sales of all unsold 1999 Cobras on dealership lots and recalled all 1999 Cobras that had been sold.
-Ford replaced the intake manifold, certain computer components, and the exhaust system from the catalytic converters to the tailpipes to achieve a "true" 320 hp at the crankshaft.
+Ford then replaced the intake manifold, certain computer components, and the exhaust system from the catalytic converters to the tailpipes to achieve a "true" 320 hp at the crankshaft, which came to fruition two years after the 1999 performance debacle in 2001.